meeklife/YelpCamp/README.md

 # Functionalities

-- Everyone can view the camps and reviews without signing up or logging in.
+- Everyone can view the camps without signing up or logging in.

 - Users can create, edit, and remove campgrounds